Donate

 Worsening symptoms of anxiety or depression.
 Rather than helping to alleviate negative feelings and boost your mood, you feel more anxious, depressed, or lonely after using social media.

-If you feel that your social media use has become an addiction, or it’s fueling your levels of anxiety, depression, FOMO, or sense of isolation, the following steps can help you modify your habits:
+If you feel that your social media use has become an addiction, or it’s fueling your levels of anxiety, depression, FOMO, or sense of isolation, the following tips can help you modify your habits and change how you use social media:

 A 2018 University of Pennsylvania study found that reducing social media use to 30 minutes a day resulted in a significant reduction in levels of anxiety, depression, loneliness, sleep problems, and FOMO.
-But you don’t need to cut back on your social media use that drastically to improve your mental health.
-The same study concluded that just being more mindful of your social media use can have beneficial results on your mood and focus.
+Even just being more mindful of your social media use can have beneficial results on your mood and focus.

 1. Use an app to track how much time you spend on social media each day.
 Then set a goal for how much you want to reduce it by.